HACKERALERT/Tornado/README.md

 ## Caveats
 <ul>
-	<li>Due to the nature of P2P protocols, both the sender and the receiver must be online to exchange messages.</li>
+	<li>Both the sender and the receiver must be online to exchange messages in real time.</li>
 </ul>

 ## FAQ